Skip to Main Content

 Customize Your Map

-Use the legend to understand color coding and data ranges:
+Use the legend with points (displayed as a box with data on the left side of the page) to understand color coding and data ranges:

 Adjust transparency, change base maps (by clicking the gear icon on the bottom of the map) or overlay multiple layers: